auburnsummer/rd-indexer/orchard/bot/README.md

 # environment variables

-`
-`KEY_ID`: B2 key id.
+- `KEY_ID`: B2 key id.
 Used only if Litestream is enabled.
-`B2_ACCESS_KEY`: B2 application key.
+- `B2_ACCESS_KEY`: B2 application key.
 Used only if Litestream is enabled.
+- `LITESTREAM_ON`: Set to `true` to enable Litestream
+- `LITESTREAM_PATH`: path to the b2 bucket litestream should replicate from.
+Used only if Litestream is enabled.
-`BOT_TOKEN`: Discord bot token from the developer portal.
+- `BOT_TOKEN`: Discord bot token from the developer portal.
-`PUBLIC_KEY`: Discord public key from the developer portal.
+- `PUBLIC_KEY`: Discord public key from the developer portal.
-`APPLICATION_ID`: Discord application ID from the developer portal.
+- `APPLICATION_ID`: Discord application ID from the developer portal.
-`DEV_GUILD`: Name of guild the bot operates in.
+- `DEV_GUILD`: Name of guild the bot operates in.
 This bot is only designed to operate in a single guild.

-`SECRET_KEY_ORCH`: A 32 byte base64 encoded string.
+- `SECRET_KEY_ORCH`: A 32 byte base64 encoded string.
 Used in peer review.
-`TYPESENSE_URL`: This should be `https://api.rhythm.cafe/typesense`
+- `TYPESENSE_URL`: This should be `https://api.rhythm.cafe/typesense`

-`GITHUB_TOKEN`: A github access token.
+- `GITHUB_TOKEN`: A github access token.
 Used only for the `plsausage` command.